Email: T.J.Klein at uvt.nl

-He is associate editor of Empirical Economics and the Review of Economics, and editor of a special issue of Information Economics and Policy on current regulatory issues in media and entertainment markets.
+He is deputy managing editor of the Econometrics Journal, associate editor of Empirical Economics and the Review of Economics, and was editor of a special issue of Information Economics and Policy on current regulatory issues in media and entertainment markets.

-His second line of research concerns the effects of adverse selection and moral hazard and how they can be remedied by innovative designs.
-In this context, he works on the design of health insurance policies and on the effects of market transparency on adverse selection and moral hazard in online markets.
+He works on the effects of adverse selection and moral hazard and how they can be remedied by innovative market design.
+More specifically, he works on the design of health insurance policies and on the effects of market transparency on adverse selection and moral hazard in online markets.

 He is co-organizer of the structural econometrics group and teaches econometrics and structural empirical organization at Tilburg University.

 Bernal, Noelia, M.A.
 Carpio, and T.J.
 Klein (2017): "The effects of access to health insurance for informally employed individuals in Peru," Journal of Public Economics, 154, pp. 122-136.

 French, E. with many others including T.J.
 Klein (2017): "End-Of-Life Medical Spending In Last Twelve Months Of Life Is Lower Than Previously Reported," Health Affairs, 36(7), pp. 1211-1217.